digitalyoshixi/phla11/content/Hume Non-Cognitivism.md

 Beliefs motivate beliefs without desires, why can' they motivate action?
 Beliefs alone will psychologically change us.
 ##### Defense of Premise 2 - Besire
-Desire: world to mind

-When you realize that you have a desire, and there is a mismatch between your desire and the world, then you try to change the world.
-You don't change the desire.

-If there is a state of mind that is both a belief and desire, in other words, believing in a desire,
+If there is a state of mind that is both a belief and desire, in other words, believing in a desire, this seems quite impossible.